kittylotus/KittyLotus-v1.x-Multimodal/README.md

 > Pick one:
 ModernUI: floating glass, grids, negative space, noir HUD, phone apps
 FantasyDocs: scene cards, parchment letters, seals, journal pages

+5) RPG tracker tutorial
+> Plain tracker:
+Enabling tracking will append a small tracker to the bottom of the narrative, and the regex will enclose it in an HTML box.
+> RPG TRACKER:
+Enabling tracking + RPG Tracker(+persona tracker) + RPGHUD dependency will rerout the tracker data to a Game Like, interactive, consistent RPG Tracker.